mephisto83/skyview-report/README.md

             - Services aren't specified exactly, because the banking platform is unknown and/or the banking platform's features are not known.
         - Changes to the specification are possible through Phase 0 and Phase 1.
 Once Phase 2 is reached a new specification will need to be made for unspecified features, e.g. features relying on 3rd party integrations.
 -   Phase 1 (estimated: $500,000.00 USD)
+    -  Definitionss
+        - User Interface("UI")
+        - User Interactions("UX")
     - Basic UI/UX
-        -
         - UI/UX will be functional, but it will not be tuned with end-user ergonomics.
 UI/UX optimizations come in Phase 2.
         - UI Interfaces that will exist upon Phase 1 completion.
-            - Web App
+            - Web Application
-            - Deskop App
+            - Deskop Application
-            - Native Mobile App
+            - Native Mobile Application
-    - Documentation of APIs
+    - Documentation of Application Programming Interface("API")
         - [Swagger](https://swagger.io/)
+            - TLDR; There will be a webpage that shows the application's web interface in a developer friendly format.
 -   Phase 2 (unknown)
     - Required roles
         - Chief Technical Officer
-            - Andrew Porter
         - Architect
         - Senior Software Engineer
         - Software Engineer (2x)